stanchat/SmartMirror/replit.md

 # SmartMirror on Replit

 ## Overview
 This is a **SmartMirror** application running on Replit - a web-based simulation of a smart mirror system built on MagicMirror².
-It provides face recognition simulation, voice command emulation, and appointment scheduling for customers, with a separate admin panel for barbers to manage their budget.
+It provides face recognition simulation, voice command emulation, appointment scheduling, Telegram messaging relay, calendar integration, and budget tracking for barbers.

 **Version:** 2.30.0 (MagicMirror² base)
 **Language:** Node.js (v20.19.3)